aredston19/aredston19.Github.io/bank.md

 In this project I am analyzing data from the world bank about loans made by the International Development Agency (IDA) to different countries.
 The csv file contains 30 data points (columns) including: country name, project ID, loan amount, etc. for 1,109,994 records (rows).
 With that much data an excel workbook is incapable of performing even the most basic calculation tasks like sum, count, etc, much less trying to perform a more intensive task like a v-lookup or pivot table.
 The volume of this dataset makes it nearly impossible to analyze in excel, which is when SQL comes in to save the day.

-SQL is a vast landscape and there is a .
+SQL is a vast landscape with countless benefits for data analysts and business professionals everywhere.
 Today I’ll introduce 10 of the most important commands in SQL:

 1. SELECT
 2. FROM